sylhare/sylhare.github.io/_posts/2018-05-31-java-concepts.md

 tags: [java]
 ---

-## What's so special coding in JAVA

 Beside hearing that in Java everything is about objects, and all declaration has to have a data type, that makes it a strongly typed language.

+> What's so special coding in Java?

 Basically you define a class (sort of an object blue print).
 Then with that class you can create multiple similar object which can interact.
 Like creating multiple house from the same blue print.